julsraemy/prezi/md/loud4ch-swib25.md

 Hello everyone,

-Thank you for joining me today for my PhD defense.
-I’d like to extend my gratitude to my supervisors for their guidance and insights throughout this journey.
+Thank you for attending this session.
+I'd like to extend my gratitude to the SWIB25 organizers for the opportunity to present my research.

-My thesis examines how collaborative structures and standardized data can support meaningful exchange and reuse of information.
-It also reflects my interest for using web-based and community-driven technologies to transform the way we understand, share and value cultural heritage.
+My presentation today will share key findings from my PhD thesis, which examined how collaborative structures and standardised data, more specially Linked Open Usable Data, can support meaningful exchange and reuse of information in cultural heritage.
+This work reflects my interest in using web-based and community-driven technologies to transform how we understand, share, and value cultural heritage in an interopable manner.
 -->

 ---